Best Cloud Storage for Small Business 2026: OneDrive, Google Drive & When to Go Beyond

 | Exit Strategy | Easy (standard file formats, simple export) | Moderate (Docs/Sheets need conversion to Office formats) |

 Bottom line: If you're already paying for Microsoft 365 because you need Outlook and Excel, stick with OneDrive.
-If your team thrives on live collaboration and you're okay with Google's privacy trade-offs, Google Workspace is the smoother experience.
+If your team thrives on live collaboration and you're comfortable with Google's privacy trade-offs, Google Workspace is the smoother experience.

 Exit Strategy Notes: